bun-dev/mpv-thumbPreview/README.md

 	[timespan] --The amount of thumbs to be created.
 IE, every 20 seconds.
 	[minTime] --The minimum time needed in order to check for thumbs.
 We don't want thumbnails being created on files less than 5 minutes for example.
 	[auto] --If true, will automatically create thumbs everytime a video is open.
 If false, a key will have to be pressed to start the generation.
 True by default.
 	[cache] --If true, thumbs will be saved inside the 'thumbdir' so that they do not need to be created again.
 If false, thumbs will only persist in mpv's memory.
+If you set this to true, then you must change the default placeholder thumbdir var.
 False by default.

 # [Known-Bugs]